gabidiac11/programare-avansata/PA_1/README.md

 `````

 ## Other
-This is build with gradle.
+This is built with Gradle.